Corvimae/Plume/CoreEngine/CoreScript.md

 New entity types are created similarly to entities, except they instead extend the `BaseModel` class.
 Note that entity types cannot be instanced; they must be extended upon with new entities.

+## IronRuby Limitations

+#### initialize and Model.new

+IronRuby does not allow superconstructors to be called from `initialize`.
+CoreEngine provides the `register` and `create` methods to bypass this.

+#### require_relative

+IronRuby does not support `require_relative`.
+CoreEngine automatically includes all parent directories in your module as search directories, so your `require` can just include the filename.

+#### Speed Concerns

+Reflexive calls to IronRuby methods are inherently slow.
+Any supplied method which takes a symbol referring to a method as an argument, such as `draw_on_layer`, will be expensive.